zolweb/docker-npm/README.md

 ![Node.js](https://img.shields.io/badge/Node.js-v6.2.0-026e00.svg) ![npm](https://img.shields.io/badge/npm-v3.8.9-c12127.svg) ![MIT License](https://img.shields.io/github/license/mkenney/docker-npm.svg) ![Docker pulls](https://img.shields.io/docker/pulls/mkenney/npm.svg) ![Docker stars](https://img.shields.io/docker/stars/mkenney/npm.svg) ![Github issues](https://img.shields.io/github/issues-raw/mkenney/docker-npm.svg)

-# Environment independent npm, gulp and grunt
+# Portable npm and related executables

 The [image](https://hub.docker.com/r/mkenney/npm/) contains the latest `node` and `npm` binaries for [Debian:jessie](https://hub.docker.com/_/debian/). `npm` has been used to install `gulp-cli` and `grunt-cli` globally.
 The current directory is mounted into `/src` in the container and a wrapper script executes `npm` as a user who's `uid` and `gid` matches those properties on that directory.
 This way any output is written as the directory owner/group instead of root or a random user.